List of Big Brother (British TV series) shows: 2012

 It returned for Big Brother 13, renamed Big Brother: Live from the House, as a 30-minute show on 6 July 2012 (four weeks into the series).
 For Celebrity Big Brother 10, the show moved to Channel 5 and now broadcasts twice-weekly for 30 minutes (or 60 minutes depending on schedule).
 An episode, featuring live nominations, on 17 August 2012 pulled in 2.22m viewers at 10 pm on Channel 5.
 This slightly outrated the night's highlights show which took 2.18m viewers.
 These two episodes were broadcast during the Celebrity Big Brother 10 series.

 2013

 Channel 5 announced on 14 May 2013 that the live feed will be partly reinstated, for two hours per day.
 Big Brother: Live from the House aired each night from 19:00 on 5* during Big Brother 14, except for Sundays which only featured one hour from 20:00.
 Both launch nights featured 30 minutes of live feed after Bit on the Side from 23:30 on Channel 5 and this will continue after every eviction during the series.

 On 26 June, it was announced that the daily live feed on 5* would be axed and replaced with other programming, starting 6 July 2013.
-However, two days later, it emerged that the final daily instalemnt of Live from the House would now air on 30 June at 8 pm (a week earlier than originally planned).
+However, two days later, it emerged that the final daily instalment of Live from the House would now air on 30 June at 8 pm (a week earlier than originally planned).